-You’ve put the work in for your video.
-You’ve brainstormed, you’ve strategized, you’ve conceptualized.
-You’ve hired a production company, you’ve shot, you’ve edited, and you’ve got a finished product.
+You’ve put in the work for your video.
+You’ve brainstormed, conceptualized, and strategized.
+You’ve hired a production company.
+They’ve shot, edited, and delivered a finished product.
+So…

-So… what the heck do you do with it?
+What the heck do you do with it now?

 Across the internet, the debate rages about where you should host your videos and why.
 There’s no wrong answer, really.
 If you’ve got content that’s engaging, eye catching, and effective, it’s going to get noticed.
 But there are definitely ways to optimize viewership and get the results you’re looking for.
 And the video hosting service you choose can have a lot to do with that.

 There are three main options in the bunch: YouTube, Vimeo, and Wistia.
 Each of them caters to a unique audience and is better suited for a certain kind of project.
 So, which is right for you?
 To find out, read the descriptions of each platform below, or, if you’re short on time, just scroll down to our chart at the end of this post.

 When to host your videos on YouTube

 YouTube is among the top two largest search engines in the world, second only to its parent company, Google.
 For that reason, YouTube is an awesome platform to host your videos if you’re looking to drive organic traffic.